holipop/soa/README.md

 ### Views

+> !!
+These are WIP, right now this feature kinda sucks.

 A **view** allows you to modify an entry in the struct-of-arrays with the syntax of a table.
 You can create a view via `:view`.

 ```lua